 - Highly organized, ability to multi-task, meet deadlines, and flexibility to adapt to the work environment

-- Exemplary project management skills; excellent time-management, detail-oriented, requires minimal direction.
+- Exemplary project management skills; excellent time-management, detail-orientated, requires minimal direction

 - Discretion handling confidential donor and financial information

 - Polite yet persistent, resourceful, and a sense of humor.
 Comfortable working in a creative, collaborative, and collegial environment, demonstrating personal qualities of empathy, integrity, and curiosity.

-Please write “MAJOR GIFTS POSITION – (YOUR LAST NAME)” in the subject line.
+Please write “Individual Giving Manager – (YOUR LAST NAME)” in the subject line.
 Please, no phone calls or follow up emails.
 Only candidates whose qualifications best meet the needs of the job will be contacted.